5axes/CustomSupportCylinder/README.md

 ![Numeric input field in the tool panel](./images/option_n.jpg)

-Select the type of support to create with button in the support plugin interface :
+Select the type of support to create with the buttons in the support plugin interface :

 ![Support type selection](./images/button.jpg)